Frozen Pipes & Sprinkler Heads

 - Heat the wall closest to the pipe with an infrared heat lamp.
 These lamps can heat the pipes directly because the heat does not get absorbed into the air.

 - Take out the wall or ceiling in the way and use a hair dryer to thaw the pipe.

 Frozen pipes and sprinkler heads are a real problem in the winter so make sure you take preventative action when the temperature drops.
-As soon as a pipe bursts in your home or business in Franklin Township, NJ, shut off the water and contact ServiceMaster Restoration by Complete.
+As soon as a pipe bursts in your home or business, shut off the water and contact ServiceMaster Restoration by Complete.
 Our water damage restoration experts will clean up the mess and make sure the area is fully restored.
 You can call us 24 hours a day at (732) 840-3570 for emergency response to a burst pipe.